British Virgin Islands: Country and Foreign Investment

 Entry and Residence

-In order to work in the BVI, a work permit is needed, except for 'Belongers', naturalised citizens and holders of a certificate of residency.
-Work permits are issued only when there is no suitable local applicant for the job.
+A work permit is required to work in the BVI, except for 'belongers', naturalised citizens and holders of a certificate of residency.
+Work permits are only issued when there is no suitable local applicant for the job.

 Approvals for those applying for residency status after January 1st 2003 are limited to no more than 25 persons per year.
 The government also stressed that in all cases, individuals cannot be away from the BVI for more than 90 days in any calendar year if they want to qualify for residency status.